mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 2. They perform internal feature selection or variable screening as an integral part of the procedure.
 They are thereby resistant, if not completely immune, to the inclusion of many irrelevant predictor variables.

-3. Decision trees require relatively little effort from users for data preparation.

-4. Less data cleaning required: It requires less data cleaning compared to some other modeling techniques.
+3. Less data cleaning required: It requires less data cleaning compared to some other modeling techniques.
 It is not influenced by outliers and missing values to a fair degree.

-5. Data type is not a constraint: Decision Trees can naturally handle both numerical and categorical variables.
+4. Decision Trees can naturally handle both numerical and categorical variables.
 Can also handle multi-output problems.

-6. Non-Parametric Method: Decision tree is considered to be a non-parametric method.
+5. Decision tree is considered to be a non-parametric method.
 This means that decision trees have no assumptions about the space distribution and the classifier structure.

-7. Non-linear relationships between parameters do not affect tree performance.
+6. Non-linear relationships between parameters do not affect tree performance.

-8. The number of hyper-parameters to be tuned is almost null.
+7. The number of hyper-parameters to be tuned is almost null.

-9. Decision Trees can handle multicollinearity.
+8. Decision Trees can handle multicollinearity.
 They make no assumptions on relationships between features.
 They are greedy algorithms.
 They will fit on the most effective variable they encounter, leaving other plausible variables out.
 It just constructs splits on single features that improves classification, based on an impurity measure like Gini or entropy.
 If features A, B are heavily correlated, no /little information can be gained from splitting on B after having split on A. So it would typically get ignored in favor of C.

 # Disadvantages